Jamal Charles (footballer)

-Jamal Ray Charles (born 24 November 1995) is a Grenadian footballer who plays as a midfielder for C.D.
-Real Sociedad and the Grenada national football team.
+Jamal Ray Charles (born 24 November 1995) is a Grenadian footballer who plays as a midfielder for St. David's FC and the Grenada national football team.

 Early life

 Jamal Ray Charles is the son of Janice Charles and Raphael "Ray" Charles, a former footballer.
 As a child he attended the Belair Government School in St. Andrew's, which he represented at Primary School level competitions.
 At the age of 12 he entered the St. Andrew's Anglican Secondary School and was selected by coach Michael "Niko" Felix to represent the school.
 He played during his entire six years at that institution.

 Career

 Club

 In July 2019 Charles signed with Liga Nacional club Real España.
 In December 2020 he was loaned to fellow Liga side Real Sociedad.

 In May 2021 Charles returned to Grenada and joined local side Paradise.

 International

 Charles represented Grenada at U20 level, during 2015 CONCACAF U-20 Championship qualifying and scored 2 goals against Dominica.

 Charles was first selected to represent Grenada during the 2015 Windward Islands Tournament in Saint Lucia.
 He made an immediate impact, scoring a brace against hosts St Lucia.
-Charles would score another important goal for Grenada during second round qualifying for the 2018 FIFA World Cup when he scored the winning aggregate goal against Puerto Rico in a 2–0 win to send them through to the Third Round.
+Charles would score another important goal for Grenada during second round qualifying for the 2018 FIFA World Cup when he scored the winning aggregate goal against Puerto Rico in a 2–0 win to send them through to the Third round.